Jacky Ickx

-Early racing career
+Early life and career

-Born on 1 January 1945 in Brussels, Ickx was introduced to motorsports when he was taken by his father, motoring journalist Jacques Ickx, to races which he covered.
+Jacques Bernard Edmon Martin Henri Ickx was born on 1 January 1945 in Brussels, Ickx was introduced to motorsports when he was taken by his father, motoring journalist Jacques Ickx, to races which he covered.
 Despite this family background, Ickx had limited interest in the sport until his father bought him a 50 cc Zündapp motorcycle.

 He began to compete in road racing and motorcycle trials.
 He won the 50 cc class at the 1962 Mettet Grand Prix road race, then demonstrated impressive talent when he defeated future motocross world champion Roger De Coster in the 1963 Belgian 50 cc trials national championship.
 Soon afterwards, Ickx won 8 of 13 races at the first season and the European 50 cc trials title.

 He took another two titles before he moved to racing a Lotus Cortina in touring car racing, taking his national saloon car championship in 1965, as well as winning the Spa 24 Hours race in 1966 driving a BMW 2000TI.
 He also competed in sports car races where he had already significant experience from taking part in the 1000 km races at the Nürburgring.